 - Sweat it out.
 Sweating mobilizes and excretes stored toxins, so be sure to get regular, vigorous exercise.
 Sitting in a sauna for at least 15 minutes several times a week will also do the trick.

 - Support your liver.
 As I mentioned earlier, your liver has a dirty job—it filters your blood.
-Give your liver a boost with milk thistle, selenium, N-acetyl-cysteine, and alpha lipoic acid (my Milk Thistle Liver Cleanse supplement contains all of these; take as directed).
+Give your liver a boost with milk thistle, selenium, N-acetyl-cysteine, and alpha lipoic acid (look for them online or in health food stores and take as directed).
 You should also avoid excess alcohol, acetaminophen (Tylenol), and other drugs, which are hard on the liver.

 Now it’s your turn: Which of these detoxification strategies do you use?